zepben/ewb-sdk-jvm/CONTRIBUTING.md

 Contributions are always welcome, however at a minimum must meet the following conditions:

 1. All new classes should be written in Kotlin.
-Java code will only be accepted if it's a minor addition to an existing java file.
-Conversion of java code to Kotlin is welcome, but will only be accepted if it's relevant to the change being made.
+Java code will only be accepted if it's an interop test.
 2. All changes must follow the code style.
 For Intellij this can be imported from [here](TODO)
 3. MPL headers must be added to all new code files.
 4. All patches must have tests.